Pea vs. Whey Protein: So, What’s Actually the Difference?

 While whey protein itself is naturally gluten-free, whey protein powders can end up containing added gluten via cross-contamination from additives like flavorings, stabilizers, and preservatives.
 This is where the importance of third-party testing and independent certification comes in when considering any supplement, protein-related or not.
-(As with all of our products, Essential Protein is third-party tested, as well as Made Traceable™—the supplier, final location of manufacturing, and purpose of each labeled ingredient is on Ritual.com.)
+(As with all of our products, Essential Protein is third-party tested (for heavy metal and microbes), as well as Made Traceable™—the supplier, final location of manufacturing, and purpose of each labeled ingredient is on Ritual.com.

 When it comes to choosing between different types of protein, you don’t just want to look at the grams of protein present—to maximize the benefits (like supporting building muscle), it’s equally important to assess the quality, too.
 A high-quality protein supplement contains more than just a high protein content; it takes into account ideally providing a complete amino acid profile.* (7, 8)

 A quick crash course: Amino acids are the building blocks of protein.
 Nine of said amino acids are considered essential (hence “essential amino acids”), which means the body can’t make them on its own—the only way you can get them is through our diet.
 (FYI: whether or not you’re into post-workout replenishment, protein shakes can be a great way to support protein intake—especially if struggling with consuming food sources.
 Check out our in-house, R.D.-created guide to building a nutritionally-balanced smoothie.)* (7)